-Pre-merger competition review has advanced significantly since its creation in 1976 in the United States.
-As this book evidences, today almost all competition authorities have a notification process in place - with most requiring pre-merger notification for transactions that meet certain prescribed minimum thresholds.
 Given the ability of most competition agencies with pre-merger notification laws to delay, and even block, a transaction, it is imperative to take each jurisdiction - small or large, new or mature - seriously.
 China, for instance, in 2009 blocked the Coca-Cola Company's proposed acquisition of China Huiyuan Juice Group Limited and imposed conditions on four mergers involving non-Chinese domiciled firms.
 In Phonak/ReSound (a merger between a Swiss undertaking and a Danish undertaking, each with a German subsidiary), the German Federal Cartel Office blocked the entire merger even though less than 10 per cent of each of the undertakings was attributable to Germany.
 It is, therefore, imperative that counsel for a transaction develops a comprehensive plan prior to, or immediately upon, execution of the agreement concerning where and when to file notification with competition authorities regarding the transaction.
-In this regard, this book provides an overview of the process in 45 jurisdictions, as well as a discussion of recent decisions, strategic considerations and likely upcoming developments.
+In this regard, this book provides an overview of the process in 43 jurisdictions, as well as a discussion of recent decisions, strategic considerations and likely upcoming developments.
+Given the number of recent significant M&A transactions involving pharma and high-technology companies, we have added to this year's edition chapters focusing on the US and EU enforcement trends in these important sectors.
+In addition, as merger review increasingly includes economic analysis in most, if not all, jurisdictions, we have added a chapter discussing the various economic tools used to analyse transactions.
 The intended readership of this book comprises both in-house and outside counsel who may be involved in the competition review of cross-border transactions.

 Some common threads in institutional design underlie most of the merger review mandates, although there are some outliers as well as nuances that necessitate careful consideration when advising clients on a particular transaction.
-Almost all jurisdictions either already vest exclusive authority to transactions in one agency or are moving in that direction (e.g., Brazil, France and the UK).
+Almost all jurisdictions vest exclusive authority to review transactions in one agency.
 The US and China may end up being the exceptions in this regard.
 Most jurisdictions provide for objective monetary size thresholds (e.g., the turnover of the parties, the size of the transaction) to determine whether a filing is required.
 Germany, for instance, provides for a de minimis exception for transactions occurring in markets with sales of less than €15 million.
 There are some jurisdictions, however, that still use 'market share' indicia (e.g., Bosnia and Herzegovina, Colombia, Lithuania, Portugal, Spain, Ukraine and the UK).
 Most jurisdictions require that both parties have some turnover or nexus to their jurisdiction.
 However, there are some jurisdictions that take a more expansive view.
 For instance, Turkey recently issued a decision finding that a joint venture (JV) that produced no effect in Turkish markets was reportable because the JV's products 'could be' imported into Turkey.
 Germany also takes an expansive view by adopting as one of its thresholds a transaction of 'competitively significant influence'.
 Although a few merger notification jurisdictions remain 'voluntary' (e.g., Australia, Singapore, the UK and Venezuela), the vast majority impose mandatory notification requirements.